coderefinery/testing/_episodes/01-motivation.md

 - Testing is essential for research software because we care about reproducibility of scientific results and because derivative research and programs depend on research software

-It is difficult to test whether the code is correct but it is possible to test whether the code is not obviously wrong.
-We test whether known bugs are not present.
+- "Program testing can be used to show the presence of bugs, but never to show their absence!"
+(Edsger W. Dijkstra)

 ---